smartin015/makerhouse_network/README.md

 ### Setup SSD boot

 Follow [these instructions](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb) to install a USB bootloader onto each pi.
-Stop when you get to step 9 (inserting the Raspberry Pi OS) as we'll be installing Ubuntu instead.
+Stop when you get to step 9 (inserting the Raspberry Pi OS) as we'll be installing Ubuntu for Servers instead.

-Use https://www.balena.io/etcher/ or similar to write an [Ubuntu 20.04 ARM 64-bit LTS image ](https://ubuntu.com/download/server/arm) to one of the SSDs.
+Use https://www.balena.io/etcher/ or similar to write an [Ubuntu 20.04 ARM 64-bit LTS image](https://ubuntu.com/download/server/arm) to one of the SSDs.
 We'll do the majority of setup on this drive, then clone it to the other pi's (with some changes).

 ### Enable cgroups and SSH